iomedhealth/OMOPAnalyticsGuide/docs/data_mediation/index.md

 compliance with all relevant regulations.
 It connects data holders (hospitals) with data users (researchers) through a structured, auditable workflow.

+Through this process, researchers can request different types of datasets, known as [Data Solutions](./data_solutions).

 ![](/assets/images/mediation.svg)

 The key stages of this process include: